Welcome to today's edition of the Rush 24-7 podcast.

 They wanted to be on their own.

-But the Bureau of Land Management basically operates an area the size of Belgium, the Netherlands, Switzerland, and Portugal combined just in Nevada alone.
+But the Bureau of Land Management basically operates an area the size of Belgium, the Netherlands, Switzerland, and Portugal combined, just in Nevada alone.

-It's about uh three sevenths of the G7.
+It's about three-sevenths of the G7.

-in the world out of two hundred out of two hundred Uh, you know, maybe maybe uh the Turkey and Russia are meeting today to declare that the Syrian civil war is over.
+You know, maybe Turkey and Russia are meeting today to declare that the Syrian civil war is over.

-And I've had a couple of queries from people saying, well, Turkey isn't Turkey a NATO member.
+And I've had a couple of queries from people saying, well, Turkey, isn't Turkey a NATO member?

 It's got a big enough army.

-You know, I don't I don't understand that.
+You know, I don't understand that.

-Everyone thinks BLM stands for Black Lives Matter.
+BLM, everyone thinks BLM stands for Black Lives Matter.

 That's some nickel and dime operation next to the Bureau of Land Management.

-This uh million and a half acres is in addition to five and a half million acres he's taken through the course of his presidency.
+This million and a half acres is in addition to five and a half million acres he's taken through the course of his presidency.

 What for?